kelseyhightower/kubernetes-the-hard-way/docs/05-kubernetes-configuration-files.md

 ## Client Authentication Configs

-In this section you will generate kubeconfig files for the `controller manager`, `kubelet`, `kube-proxy`, and `scheduler` clients and the `admin` user.
+In this section you will generate kubeconfig files for the `controller manager`, `kubelet`, `kube-proxy`, and `scheduler` clients, and finally the `admin` user.

 ### Kubernetes Public IP Address

 Each kubeconfig requires a Kubernetes API Server to connect to.
-To support high availability the IP address assigned to the external load balancer fronting the Kubernetes API Servers will be used.
+The IP address assigned to the external load balancer fronting the Kubernetes API Servers will be used to support high availability.

 Retrieve the `kubernetes-the-hard-way` static IP address: